 To conclude the event, Cohen announced a surprise donation of 50 laptop computers and complimentary Internet Essentials service for Family Promise, one of the local nonprofits Mayor Condon championed.
 This will help recipients find and retain family-sustaining jobs, and ultimately help the local economy.

-How you can help close the digital divide.
+How you can help Comcast deliver on their promise to Washington and close the digital divide

 The #1 barrier to broadband adoption in low income homes is a fear of the new technology – many who don’t have internet don’t understand why they need it.
 Sometimes it’s not just about helping family and friends hear about Internet Essentials and sign up, it’s about helping them understand the newest technology.
 This is why I love the technology services that Comcast offers that helps explain and educate on the technology and offer training programs to those who need it.

 The lack of affordable computer equipment is another barrier for low income homes, but Internet Essentials tackles this, too.
 The program offers free modems, internet-ready computers available for purchase, and of course, their amazing $9.95/month connectivity to help these families get everything they need to hop onto the internet.
 For families that aren’t able to afford the low–cost computers, Comcast hopes to create even more digital classrooms like the one they opened at the Goodwill store in Spokane at 130 E. 3rd Avenue.
 The hope is that they can use this classroom to teach basic digital tech skills and allow community members to come in to learn as well as to use the facilities to connect to the internet.